AzineZ/cs-131-brewin/readme.txt

-Right now, the program fails the Incorrectness test_struct4 test case.
-During my attempt to fix this, I have discovered several independent errors in my program that was tested on Gradescope.
-They are all accounted for, beside the mentioned test case.
+Right now, the interpreter is failing Correctness | test_lazy_mutation3 (0/1).
+It's also failing a shadowing issue when in a function foo, declaring variable named a with a parameter named leads to the variable defined error to be incorrectly raised.
+Not sure if the test case relates to the shadowing error.